U.S. Route 13 in Virginia: Northampton County

 From here, US 13 leaves the Chesapeake Bay Bridge–Tunnel and continues through Northampton County, which is in the Eastern Shore region of the state on the Delmarva Peninsula.
 The route heads north on the Charles M. Lankford Jr. Highway (usually shortened to Lankford Highway), a four-lane divided highway that serves as the main north–south highway in the region.
 The road intersects the southern terminus of SR 600 west of the Eastern Shore of Virginia National Wildlife Refuge and runs through a mix of farmland and woodland with some residential and commercial development a short distance to the east of the Chesapeake Bay.
 US 13 passes to the east of Kiptopeke State Park, heading farther east from the bay, and comes to an intersection with SR 704 that provides access to the community of Kiptopeke and the state park to the west.
 The route continues north through rural areas with some development, coming to an intersection with SR 683.
-Farther north, the road crosses an inactive railroad line and comes to an intersection with the eastern terminus of SR 184, which heads west to the town of Cape Charles, and the southern terminus of US 13 Bus., which heads north to the town of Cheriton.
+Farther north, the road crosses the abandoned Bay Coast Railroad line and comes to an intersection with the eastern terminus of SR 184, which heads west to the town of Cape Charles, and the southern terminus of US 13 Bus., which heads north to the town of Cheriton.
 From here, US 13 heads north-northwest and runs through farm fields with some businesses as it bypasses Cheriton to the west, curving to the northeast.
 The route meets the northern end of US 13 Bus. to the north of Cheriton and continues through agricultural areas and woodland with some development.
 Another US 13 Bus. branches off to the northwest to head into the town of Eastville while US 13 bypasses the town to the east.
 The road comes to the north end of US 13 Bus. past Eastville as it runs north-northeast through more rural areas.